 With so many broadcast stations across the nation relying on national programming and with local news focusing much of their airtime on crime, there is a void of local programming and community communications.
 Viewers are often forced online for local engagement and when a meaningful, local programing presents itself, it becomes viral, gathering an immediate audience and a following as it continues to be discovered by more and more viewers for months to come, if not years.

 Today most community resources and communications are found online in seconds, unlike past traditional methods which forced an audience to wait until the evening news.
-Podcasts and on-demand video is the current method for community interaction and is the main reason why this documentary series will be presented in live nightly podcast during Nurses Week this May.
+Podcasts and on-demand video is the current method for community interaction and is the main reason why this documentary series will be presented in live nightly podcast.
 It will provide viewers the history and current reality of nursing.
-It will provide insights, entertainment, and what every live broadcast should offer, free stuff.
-Scholarships, travel, scrubs, and more for both healthcare professionals, and nursing students alike
+It will provide insights, entertainment, and what every live broadcast should offer, free stuff - scholarships, travel gifts, scrubs, and more for both healthcare professionals and nursing students alike.

 Recording of Lorraine Frazier, PhD, RN, FAAN, FAHA,